somaalapati/urls-to-screenshots/README.md

 - TestNG (install it in Eclipse if you run tests from Eclipse)

 # Steps to Configure:
-1. Add the URLs in a .xlsx file.
+1. Add the URLs in an excel(.xlsx) file.
 2. Give names to the excel file tab and the file.
 3. Place this .xlsx file in sr/main/resources filder.
-4. Open the URLtoScreenshot.java file > go to line 107 > Add file name and tab name as parameter values (2nd & 3rd parameters).
+4. Open the URLtoScreenshot.java file > "readExcel" method (line 107) > Add file name and tab name as parameter values (2nd & 3rd parameters).

 # Results:
 - You can get the created screenshots in target/screenshots folder.